 What is Immunotherapy?

-Immunotherapy drugs target specific cancer cells – attaching itself to a protein in the cancer, the drug encourages the body’s own immune system to attack and destroy the cancer cells.
+Immunotherapy drugs target specific cancer cells – attaching itself to a protein in cancer; the drug encourages the body’s immune system to attack and destroy the cancer cells.

 Immunotherapy is only suitable for certain types of cancer such as particular types of lymphoma.
 Although the side effects of Immunotherapy are minimal as it destroys only the cancerous cells, it is usually administrated through the treatment of chemotherapy – which causes a range of short term and late effects.